Coit Tower: Technical details and access

 Most of the murals are open for public viewing without charge during open hours, although there are ongoing negotiations by the Recreation and Parks Department of San Francisco to begin charging visitors a fee to enter the mural rotunda.
 The murals in the spiral stairway and second floor, normally closed to the public, are open for viewing through tours.
 Labaudt's Powell Street runs along both sides of the spiral staircase; the second-floor murals all carry recreational themes.

 Since 2004 artist Ben Wood collaborated with other artists on large scale video projections onto the exterior of Coit Tower, in 2004, 2006, 2008 & 2009.

+Residents

+There is a small unindexed apartment on the second floor of the building.
+The former army lieutenant William J. Bradley and his wife were paid to live in the apartment to guard the art and the building.
+It is not known when the couple moved out.
+During the 1980s, the city renovated the artwork in the building, and once again hired a permanent guardian, Tim Lillyquist, who became the third and last permanent resident of the tower.

 Panorama

 The tower, which stands atop Telegraph Hill in San Francisco's Pioneer Park, offers panoramic views of San Francisco that take in "crooked" Lombard Street, Nob Hill, Russian Hill, Twin Peaks, Aquatic Park, Pier 39, the Financial District and the Ferry Building, as well as San Francisco Bay itself including Angel Island, Alcatraz, Treasure Island, and the Golden Gate and Bay Bridges.